rutu-y-patel/rutu-y-patel/README.md

 ### 🧑‍💻 About Me

 -  I’m currently working as a **Java Backend Developer** with 6+ years of experience
--  I focus on building **scalable microservices**, clean APIs, and reusable Spring Boot libraries
+-  I focus on building cloud native, **scalable microservices**, clean APIs, and reusable Spring Boot libraries
 -  Passionate about performance tuning, clean architecture, and observability
 -  Open to **remote/hybrid opportunities** (USA/Canada preferred)
 -  Ask me about Java 17, Kafka, Redis, Spring Cloud, Docker, or AWS